GiacomoGitHub/project-etch-a-sketch/README.md

     + Put an h2 element with the title "The legendary toy, right in your browser"
     + Style the subheading so that has a nice UI
 + Create a link to your Git Hub
+    + add target="_blank" to have it open in a new tab
     + Give it the id #github
     + Use the id in CSS to put it in the bottom left corner using float
 + Create a link to the Wikipedia page of the Etch-a-Sketch toy
+    + add target="_blank" to have it open in a new tab
     + Title it "The Etch-a-Sketch history"
     + Give it the id #history
     + Use the id in CSS to put it in the bottom right corner using float